Chocorean/pokeclone/README.md

 # A Pokemon-inspired first game

 A pokemon inspired "game" - more like a prototype to be fair.
+[WASM Demo!](https://chocorean.github.io/pokeclone-demo/)

 The main objective was to finish something that looks like a game, pratice Rust and discover ECS through Bevy.